ItunuIsewon/PGCAfricaAI_2025/modules/Practical_1.md

 print("\nConfusion Matrix:\n", confusion_matrix(y_test, y_pred))
 ```

 <details>

 **Evaluation Metrics**

-**1. Model Accuracy:** 0.8400
-Accuracy indicates that the model correctly classified 84% of all instances across the 4 classes.
-This is a solid result, but depending on the dataset and problem, you may want to focus more on precision, recall, and F1-scores (especially if the classes are imbalanced).

-**2. Classification Report**
-The classification report gives a more detailed view of your model’s performance for each class.

-**Precision:** The percentage of correct positive predictions out of all positive predictions for that class.
-Class 0: 83% of the predictions that were labeled as Class 0 were correct.
-Class 1: 97% of the predictions for Class 1 were correct, but the model struggles with recall.
-Class 2: Perfect prediction (100% precision and recall), indicating your model is excellent at identifying Class 2.
-Class 3: The precision of 67% means the model sometimes incorrectly predicts Class 3.

-**Recall:** The percentage of actual instances of each class that were correctly predicted.
-Class 1 has a lower recall (69%), meaning the model misses a fair number of Class 1 samples.
-Class 3 has a recall of 89%, indicating the model does a good job of identifying Class 3.

-**F1-Score:** The harmonic mean of precision and recall.
-It balances the two metrics, making it useful when precision and recall are imbalanced.
-Class 2 has the highest F1 score (1.00), indicating near-perfect performance.
-Class 1 and Class 0 have balanced F1-scores (~0.80), which suggests a trade-off between precision and recall.
-Class 3 has a moderate F1-score (0.76), which could benefit from more tuning.

-**3. Confusion Matrix**
-The confusion matrix shows the actual vs. predicted class counts, which can help further interpret the performance:
-Row 0 (Actual Class 0):
-40 instances were correctly predicted as Class 0.
-12 instances were misclassified as Class 3.
-Row 1 (Actual Class 1):
-31 instances were correctly predicted as Class 1.
-3 instances were misclassified as Class 0, and 11 as Class 3.
-Row 2 (Actual Class 2):
-50 instances were perfectly predicted as Class 2.
-Row 3 (Actual Class 3):
-47 instances were correctly predicted as Class 3.
-5 instances were misclassified as Class 0, and 1 as Class 1.
+  1. **Model Accuracy:** 0.9072.
+This indicates that the model correctly classified 90.72% of all instances across the 4 classes.
+This is a strong result, but depending on the dataset and problem, you may want to focus more on precision, recall, and F1-scores (especially if the classes are imbalanced).
+  2. **Classification Report:** The classification report gives a more detailed view of the model’s performance for each class.
+  3. **Precision:** The percentage of correct positive predictions out of all positive predictions for that class.
+Class 0 (Precision: 98%): The model is very accurate when it predicts Class 0, with 98% of those predictions being correct.
+Class 1 (Precision: 100%): All predictions made for Class 1 are correct, indicating perfect precision for this class.
+Class 2 (Precision: 78%): The model has room for improvement here, as it occasionally misclassifies other classes as Class 2.
+Class 3 (Precision: 91%): Most predictions for Class 3 are correct, though there is still a small portion of incorrect predictions.
+  4. **Recall:** The percentage of actual instances of each class that were correctly predicted.
+Class 0 (Recall: 95%): The model correctly identifies 95% of all actual Class 0 instances.
+Class 1 (Recall: 100%): The model never misses a Class 1 instance, showcasing perfect recall for this class.
+Class 2 (Recall: 90%): The model does a fairly good job of catching most Class 2 instances, missing 10%.
+Class 3 (Recall: 79%): While most Class 3 samples are identified correctly, there is a notable portion (21%) that the model fails to recognize as Class 3.

+  5. **F1-Score**
+The harmonic mean of precision and recall, is useful when dealing with imbalanced classes or when you want a single metric that balances both.

+Class 0 (F1: 0.97): The high F1-score reflects the strong balance of precision and recall for Class 0.
+Class 1 (F1: 1.00): Perfect precision and recall lead to a perfect F1-score for Class 1.
+Class 2 (F1: 0.83): This moderate F1-score shows that while Class 2 performance is decent, it’s not as strong as Class 0 or Class 1.
+Class 3 (F1: 0.85): The model performs reasonably well but can still improve in identifying Class 3 accurately and consistently.

+**Confusion Matrix**
+  The confusion matrix compares actual classes (rows) to predicted classes (columns).
+Each row tells you how many samples of a given actual class were predicted as each possible class.

+**Row 0 (Actual Class 0):**
+42 instances correctly predicted as Class 0.
+2 instances misclassified as Class 2.

+**Row 1 (Actual Class 1):**
+48 instances correctly predicted as Class 1.
+0 misclassifications in other classes.

+**Row 2 (Actual Class 2):**
+45 instances correctly predicted as Class 2.
+1 instance misclassified as Class 0 and 4 as Class 3.

+**Row 3 (Actual Class 3):**
+41 instances correctly predicted as Class 3.
+11 instances misclassified as Class 2.
 </details>

 <details>